 25 Views from HAVANA to Inspire Your Wanderlust

-One of the main reasons that Havana is found so charming by foreign visitors is its old architecture.
-Often the old buildings are not maintained for many many years but they still radiate charm and evoke person’s imagination.
+One of the main reasons that Havana is fascinating to the foreigners is its old architecture.
+Often the old buildings are not maintained for many many years but they still radiate charm and evoke a person’s imagination.
 Probably because we now consider that we know enough about the life of Cuban people but the truth is that we have no idea what it is to live in their reality.
 I am saying that as a person who grew up in a socialist country and while visiting Cuba found a lot of parallels between Cuba and the life at home in the past.
 As Einstein said, “The more I learn, the less I know.”

 On the picture below is the entrance of Colon Cemetery, famous with its impressive monuments with sculptured mausoleums.